Sattva-108/unitscan-rares-Cata-only/README.md

 ## About
 This addOn automatically scans for any targetable units of your choice by name and alerts you upon finding one.

-It also has full Cataclysm Expansion (80+) rare mob database and scans them.
+It also has full Cataclysm Expansion (80+) rare mob database and scans forthem.

 There are 3 commands: